Hussain-Yunus02/Java-Socket-Programming-and-Vigenere-Cipher/README.md

 # Java Socket Programming and Vigenere Cipher

-Here’s a well-structured **README.md** file for your GitHub repository based on Lab 1.
-It provides a professional and educational overview of the lab while making it engaging.

----

 # **COE817 - Lab 1: Java Socket Programming & Vigenère Cipher**

 ## **Overview**